lmarcelli/minieuso_cpu/README.md

 ## DM75xx ports (SiPM/photodiodes/thermistors)
 The DM75xx series board is used in addition to the main CPU board to handle the analog acquisition.
 An external 68 pin I/O connector (CN3) is used to interface to the analog signals, but only the utlised channels are shown here.
-For the full pinout, refer to the Mini-EUSO wiki page (http://jemeuso2.riken.jp/TAEUSO/wiki/index.php?Mini-EUSO).

 | Pin      | Analog channel | Function  | Pin      | Analog channel | Function  |
 | -------- | -------------- | --------- | -------- | -------------- | --------- |